zyedidia/micro/runtime/help/plugins.md

 * `preRune(bufpane, rune)`: runs before the composed rune will be inserted

+* `onAnyEvent()`: runs when literally anything happens.
+It is useful for detecting various changes of micro's state that cannot be detected using other callbacks.

 For example a function which is run every time the user saves the buffer would be: